-If you’re on the hunt for something in a different genre, ditch the pop its and throwback tracks and go for Oasis’ “Wonderwall”.
+If you’re on the hunt for something in a different genre, ditch the pop hits and throwback tracks and go for Oasis’ “Wonderwall”.
 This is definitely an unconventional pick for such a classic instrument, but sometimes opposites attract.
 It’s recognizable on any instrument, but the harp makes it sound like a track from way, way back, not just the ‘90s.

 Heaven by Kane Brown

 Kane Brown’s lovey-dovey track “heaven” doesn’t lose any of its appeal when stripped down – actually, it may even sound better.
-Country music and harps don’t seem like a natural fit, but, honestly, this works.
+Country music and harp music don’t seem like a natural fit, but, honestly, this works.
 Keep in mind that it definitely sounds more like classical music than country pop when played on the harp, but if your guests are familiar with the song, they’ll know its real roots.